SomarixCore/SomarixOS/README.md

 - PS2
 - PSP
 - All the icons on Wave 1 will now also have a bottom screen image which is avalible to download right now :) (check the relases page)
-(Wave 2 will begin development and will release January 2026)
+(Wave 2 will begin development and will release February 2026 or at the least mid February)

 ## Hiring

-If you would like to help out with BGM or improve some icons please reach out to me on Discord (paintymations757)!
+If you would like to help out with BGM or improve some icons please reach out to me on Discord (somarixcore)!